 Her sister, albeit a legacy now in two sororities (her sister’s and mine) went through recruitment with a completely different attitude; some of it was based on preconceived ideas about each sorority, but she knew which houses were most likely not going to invite her back and did not take being dropped so personally.
 Speaking of legacies, if you were in a sorority or your student has a sibling that was in a sorority, no matter the college, you can send a letter of recommendation.
 Click here for the email addresses for each chapter.

 Most going through recruitment already have heard about the different sorority houses at UF.
 In their minds, they know which ones are considered the most popular.
 That is exactly what makes this a difficult process.

 There is a preconceived belief amongst those going through sorority rush that they want to wear certain letters (all of the sororities have different combinations of Greek letters).
 It does not matter that a particular sorority may not share the same values, beliefs or even be a house where they would feel comfortable.
 It becomes more about being selected.

 If I am speaking Greek, let’s address some of the particulars.
 Recruitment runs the week prior to the start of the semester and ends during the first week of classes.
 There are many long days, especially in the beginning rounds.

 Recruitment involves four rounds and a bid day.
 As your daughter goes through each round, she will go to fewer sorority houses.
-She may not get invited back to every house; chances are likely that she will not; however, she will have options that hopefully are houses she was considering.
+She may not get invited back to every house; chances are likely that she will not; however, she will have options that hopefully are the houses she was considering.

 Perhaps your daughter will be able to look past the process and focus more on finding like-minded young women and a place where she will fit in.
 I have witnessed girls joining sororities because of specific Greek letters only to realize after a few weeks, their choice was not the right choice for them.